ParallelMaths/parallel/pages/10-19-tongue-twisters.md

 * [ ] Her trick depended on using base 2

 ^^^ hint id=1_1 marks=1
-Alice chooses here numbers AFTER Bob, so she is picking numbers that somehow make it easier to add up all five numbers.
+Alice chooses her numbers AFTER Bob, so she is picking numbers that somehow make it easier to add up all five numbers.
 Maybe each of Alice’s numbers pairs up with one of Bob’s numbers to make something easy to deal with?
 ^^^

 ---

-Alice chooses here numbers AFTER Bob, so she is picking numbers that somehow make it easier to add up all five numbers.
+Alice chooses her numbers AFTER Bob, so she is picking numbers that somehow make it easier to add up all five numbers.
 Maybe each of Alice’s numbers pairs up with one of Bob’s numbers to make something easy to deal with?

 Alice’s first number adds to Bob’s first number to make 999,999 and her second number adds to Bob’s second number to also make 999,999.
 This is easy to do, because you just need to make sure that each pair of digits adds to 9.
 If Bob picks 123,456, then you pick 876,543, because 1 + 8 = 9, 2 + 7 = 9, and so on.